nas5w/interview-guide/docs/system-design.md

 ### Creating a list of topics

 Here are a couple lists of topics for front-end and backend positions.
-If you have a different specialty, do so googling to find out the relevant topics for your domain.
+If you have a different specialty, do some googling to find out the relevant topics for your domain.

 #### Front-end